-ESL (English as a Second Language)

-classes ESL is taught to prepare non English speaking students to participate and communicate more effectively in their community.
+ESL (English as a Second Language) classes ESL is taught to prepare non English speaking students to participate and communicate more effectively in their community.
 Enrollment is easy and classes are free.
 Class instruction includes the development of listening, speaking, reading, and writing skills.
 An assessment is given to determine the appropriate plan of instruction.
-Classes are taught on Tuesday and Thursday evenings.
+Classes are free and taught morning, afternoon, and evening.